AWS S3 (Simple Storage Service) is a global object storage platform that can be used to store and retrieve any amount of data.

 - Bucket names must be globally unique.

-- S3 is a universal namespace: S3 names must be unique globally.
+- S3 is a universal namespace.

 - 3 ~ 63 characters in length